Table of Contents

 A. Are to:

-Aid in the fundamental skills development in basketball and life situations.
+Aid in the development of fundamental skills in basketball and life situations.

 Improve individual and team player skills.